hoppinger/vista-collector/README.md

     bundle exec cucumber

 ### The operation can take a lot of time
-The actual gathering of data using WP-CLI takes a lot of time, as it has to query multiple requests to the Wordpress.org repository to find out of the plugins need an update or not.
+The actual fetching of data using WP-CLI takes a lot of time, as it has to query multiple requests to the Wordpress.org repository to find out of the plugins need an update or not.
 So the rules are simple: the more websites you have running in your directory, the longer it will take.
 It usually takes around 3 seconds per website to gather the data.

+The Drupal data fetching takes even more time.
+It's estimated that an average website, with about 20 modules, takes a full minute.

 ### Setup the cron job for Clients
 Of course, you want the clients to work autonomously.
 This is done by setting up a cron job.
 The gem `whenever` is used for this.
 The `whenever` gem will setup your crontab with values in your `settings.rb` intervals.